 Veterinarians, Want to Learn More?

-Vet-LIRN educates veterinarians and students about how to identify and report suspected animal food issues via webinars and case studies.
-Vet-LIRN speaks at various conferences, to veterinary interest groups, and to students.
+Vet-LIRN educates veterinarians about how to identify and report suspected animal food issues via webinars and case studies.
+Vet-LIRN speaks at various conferences and to veterinary interest groups.
 Please email Vet-LIRN@fda.hhs.gov if you would like Vet-LIRN to speak to your organization.

 Preparing for and Responding to Emergencies

-Vet-LIRN participates in the planning, play, and evaluation of emergency preparedness and response activities.
-Such activities strengthen the Program Office’s ability to establish and initiate strategies to coordinate the roles and responsibilities of veterinary diagnostics laboratories in real-world emergency events.
-Knowing the network laboratory capabilities and having routine interactions and exercises with the laboratories is key to any emergency response.
-The Vet-LIRN Program Office routinely communicates with the following laboratory networks and programs to harmonize and leverage activities and participate in an integrated response to national emergencies:
+Vet-LIRN participates in simulated incidents (exercises) and evaluation of emergency preparedness and response activities.
+Such activities strengthen Vet-LIRN’s ability to establish and initiate strategies to coordinate the roles and responsibilities of veterinary diagnostics laboratories in real-world emergency events.
+Knowing the network laboratory capabilities and having routine interactions and exercises with the laboratories is key to any emergency preparedness and response.
+Vet-LIRN routinely communicates with the following laboratory networks and programs to harmonize and leverage activities and participate in an integrated response to national emergencies: